Coronavirus: How new virus became a global epidemic

 The Chinese city of Wuhan has been named the epicentre of the outbreak and there has been a lockdown on travel in and out of the area.

-Seven cases of the virus have been confirmed in Australia, with four detected in NSW, two in Victoria and one in Queensland.
+Twelve cases of the virus have been confirmed in Australia.

 Here is a timeline that shows exactly how the virus spread so quickly, with one case turning into thousands in a matter of weeks.